pretix/pretix/doc/development/implementation/background.rst

         """
         A view that executes a task asynchronously.
 A POST request will kick off the task into the background or run it in the foreground if celery is not installed.
-        In the former case, subsequent GET calls can be used to determinine the current status of the task.
+        In the former case, subsequent GET calls can be used to determine the current status of the task.
         """